joshuaborn/born-inquisitive/README.md

+# Reproductive Responsibility

-This repository contains scripts and documents pertaining to analysis of reproduction, including phenomena such as use of contraception, unintended pregnancies, abortions, contraceptive failure, alloparenting, and sexual behavior.
+This repository contains scripts and documents for statistical analysis of what I've termed "reproductive responsibility," which includes topics pertaining to the phenomena of unintended pregnancy and induced abortion.
+This includes estimates of contraceptive use and nonuse, unintended pregnancy frequencies and rates, contraceptive failure rates, and alloparenting, parenting, and sexual behavior.

 ## Data Sources